Go to the first, previous, next, last section, table of contents.

 Redirections

-If it expands to more than one word, Bash reports an error.
+If it expands to more than one word, Bash reports the error: "ambiguous redirect" and the command is not executed.

 Redirecting Input